deleeuwj1/CS1XA3/Assign1/README.md

 Basic Requirements:

-  -Function 1: informs user if the local repo is up to date with the remote repo
+  -isUpToDate: informs user if the local repo is up to date with the remote repo

-  -Function 2: puts any changes since last commit in changes.log
+  -uncommittedChanges: puts any changes since last commit in changes.log

-  -Function 3: puts any line in this project with tag #TODO in todo.log
+  -findTODO: puts any line in this project with tag #TODO in todo.log

-  -Function 4: puts all syntax errors from haskell files in to error.log
+  -haskellErrors: puts all syntax errors from haskell files in to error.log

 "Custom Functions":